Senetas/SureDrop/docs/source/reference/faq/Troubleshoot.rst

 #.
 Check the :ref:`known-issues` to see if what you're encountering is already known.
 When
    possible, workarounds will be provided in the issues notes.

 #.
-For on-prem installations, please refer to :doc:`these <../../intro/Diagnostics>` instructions.
+For on-prem installations, please refer to the :ref:`diag` instructions.

 Fiddler Traces
 --------------